Biswanathdas1996/ces-system-npm-package/README.md

 ## Advance module

-Passing pre-defined logic (key) for encryption and decryption
+Passing customize logic as `key` for encryption and decryption

 For encryption